Malleus Maleficarum: Popularity and influence

-Sex-specific theory developed in the Malleus Maleficarum laid the foundations for widespread consensus in early modern Germany on the evil nature of witches as women.
-Later works on witchcraft have not agreed entirely with the Malleus but none of them challenged the view that women were more inclined to be witches than men.
-It was accepted so that very few authors saw the need to explain why witches are women.
-Those who did, attributed female witchery to the weakness of body and mind (the old medieval explanation) and a few to female sexuality.
+The sex-specific theory developed in the Malleus Maleficarum laid the foundations for the widespread consensus in early modern Germany on the tie between the evil nature of witches and women.
+Later works on witchcraft did not fully agree with the Malleus but none of them challenged the view that women were more inclined to become witches than men.
+Very few authors saw the need to explain why witches are largely women, as the connection was deemed self-evident.
+Those who did usually attributed female witchery to the authors' belief that women were relatively mentally and physically weak, with a few attributing the disparity to female sexuality.

 Some authors argue that the book's publication was not as influential as earlier authors believed.
 (Note: "In its own day it was never accorded the unquestioned authority that modern scholars have sometimes given it.
 Theologians and jurists respected it as one among many informative books; its particular savage misogyny and its obsession with impotence were never fully accepted", Monter, The Sociology of Jura Witchcraft, in The Witchcraft Reader, p.
 116 (2002)) According to MacCulloch, the Malleus Maleficarum was one of several key factors contributing to the witch craze, along with popular superstition, and tensions created by the Reformation.
-However, according to Encyclopædia Britannica:
+According to Encyclopædia Britannica:

 The Malleus went through 28 editions between 1486 and 1600 and was accepted by Roman Catholics and Protestants alike as an authoritative source of information concerning Satanism and as a guide to Christian defence [against acts of Satan].